DigitalArcPlatform/documentation/docs/publishSite/basics/index.md

 	- How do you want your site to look?
 		- [Choose your fonts and colors from a preset list]({{ site.baseurl }}/docs/publishSite/basics/typefaceColor/)
 1. Put these pieces of community info into our "Configuration File Generator" at [https://digitalarcplatform.kalanicraig.com/MakeConfigFile/](https://digitalarcplatform.kalanicraig.com/MakeConfigFile/)

-1. Open the file that you just downloaded, select the entire contents of the file and use the "copy" command to put that information into your clipboard.
+Once you've downloaded your config file:
 1. Find the "Code" navigation tab in your new Github repository.
 1. Find the `_config.yml` from the list of files in your repository.
 All of the main settings for your site are in this file.
-1. Press the "pencil" button or "edit" button.
+1. Look for the pencil icon on the right-hand side of the page.
+Press it to enter "edit" mode.
+1. Select all of the contents of the _config.yml file in the Github editor.
+1. Open the config file you generated on our web site (You can use Word or Google docs or Notepad).
+1. Select all of the contents of the file and use the "Copy" command (CTRL-C on Windows or ⌘-C on Mac) to put that text into your clipboard.
+1. Switch back to the _config.yml file in Github.
-1. Select the entire contents of the _config.yml file and paste over it with the contents of the file you just downloaded.
+1. Replace the contents of the config file from our template repository with the contents of the downloaded config file by using the "Paste" command (CTRL-V on Windows or ⌘-V on Mac)
 1. Scroll down and look for the green "commit" button.
 Press it to save your configuration file.
+1. Press the green "Commit" button on the pop-up screen.

 ## Step 4
 {: .subheadline }